-Origin: Middle English acusatif ; from Classical Latin accusativus ; from accusare, accuse: Classical Latin mistranslation (by Priscian) of Gr grammatical term correctly rendered causativus, causative: the goal or end point of an action was orig. considered to be its cause
+Origin: Middle English acusatif ; from Classical Latin accusativus ; from accusare, accuse: Classical Latin mistranslation (by Priscian) of Classical Greek grammatical term correctly rendered causativus, causative: the goal or end point of an action was origin, originally considered to be its cause

 - the accusative case

 - a word in this case

 Used by arrangement with John Wiley & Sons, Inc.